g-seeberg/UHIPY/README.md

 Workingdirectory (wd) must be the same for all scripts.
 modules necessary: arcpy (with arcgis pro), os and numpy.
 Scripts must be executed in the given order.
-All scripts may need modification for the analysed area and other specifications.
+All scripts may need modification for the specific area of interest and other specifications.

 cloudmask.py:
 -takes the cloudmask(QA) band and calculates a mask with all clouds from all selected scenes